Chris Dawson (businessman): Early life

 Dawson was born in Plymouth, Devon, the son of a market trader.
 He attended Hooe Primary School and then Plymstock School.
 Dawson attended school irregularly, struggled with dyslexia, and left at 15 years old with few qualifications.
 He has since returned to Hooe Primary School to discuss business studies with students.

 Career

 Dawson started as a market trader in Plymouth.
 He sold seafood from the back of a van with his father, and later started his own venture selling perfume and jewellery from a suitcase.

-CDS Stores

-Dawson started CDS Superstores (Chris Dawson Superstores) in 1989, and opened an outlet store in Sugar Mill Business Park in Plymouth called 'The Range Home, Garden & Leisure'.
-The store sold toys, home wares, DIY equipment and Jewellery.
+Chris Dawson Superstores was formed in 1989, and opened an outlet store in Sugar Mill Business Park.
+The CDS Superstores name would later be changed to The Range.

-The Range

 A 'The Range Home, Garden & Leisure' brand store was opened in Cardiff in February 2000; Dawson later bought the business park where this store sits.
 The Range was featured in The Sunday Times Top Track 250 companies from 2003 to 2012, once ranking at number 48.
 In 2015 the retail chain has about 100 stores, all of which are owned directly by Dawson.